 Investing in the Monsoon’s Embrace: Stocks to Watch

-While the monsoon can be unpredictable, some sectors and stocks might benefit from a good season:
+While the Indian monsoon season can be unpredictable, some sectors and stocks might benefit from a good season:

 - Agriculture-related Stocks: Companies dealing with seeds, fertilizers, pesticides, and irrigation equipment might see a rise in demand with a good monsoon.